linkerd/linkerd2/doc/automatic-tls.md

 +++

-As of [Conduit v0.5.0][conduit-v0.5.0], Conduit can be configured to automatically negotiate Transport Layer Security (TLS) for proxy-to-proxy communication.
+As of [Conduit v0.5.0][conduit-v0.5.0], Conduit can be configured to automatically negotiate Transport Layer Security (TLS) for application communication.

 When TLS is enabled, Conduit automatically establishes and authenticates